 The legal process was developed in the Middle Ages and is adversarial.
 Once a lawsuit is filed, everything an attorney and the business accused of causing a serious fall injury does is geared toward a make or break hearing before a judge and jury.
 Despite the trial-centric nature of the process, a government survey found 97 percent of civil cases settle before they reach a trial.
 Slip and fall cases are no exception.
 No matter how adamant both sides are that they will fight a slip and fall claim all the way to the courtroom, certain factors increase the likelihood of a settlement.

 Taking a case to trial is a lengthy business.
-Irrespective of how stubborn both parties are at the outset, their attitudes can change months later.
-It can take a year or two for a slip and fall case to even receive a court date.
+Irrespective of how stubborn both parties are at the outset, their attitudes can change months later. it can take a year or two for a slip and fall case to even receive a court date.
 In the intervening time, your attorney takes part in the process of discovery.
-Although the lawyers acting for the business you hurt yourself at will often try to wear you down with a long list of questions and requests, discovery is also an opportunity for your lawyer to gain important evidence from the business.
+Although the lawyers acting for the business you hurt yourself at will often try to wear you down with a long list of questions and requests, discovery is also an opportunity for your Maryland personal injury lawyer to gain important evidence from the business.

 For example, a supermarket owner may claim you slipped in the grocery store on a wet surface just minutes after a spill and employees knew nothing about it.
 If video footage obtained under discovery shows an employee walking past the spill and ignoring it before a customer’s slip and fall, this is important evidence that could persuade the store to make a better offer.

-The legal process provides many opportunities for both sides to reach a compromise.
-The process of offer and counter-offer can sometimes reach a ’tipping point’ when the amount offered is acceptable to both parties.
+The legal process provides many opportunities for both sides to reach a compromise. the process of offer and counter-offer can sometimes reach a ’tipping point’ when the amount offered is acceptable to both parties.
 Mediations are now held in many big cases.
 Both parties are brought together in a non-threatening environment.
 A mediator, who is usually a legal professional such as a retired judge, presides over the meeting.
 Increasing numbers of cases are now settled at mediations which are dubbed ‘the new trial.’
 It’s a less confrontational and cheaper format than a courtroom and one in which long-held differences can be smoothed over.